lisha-chen/Deep-structured-facial-landmark-detection/README.md

 [Model for 300wtrain protocol](https://www.dropbox.com/sh/c47tzhdssrg9bjl/AADi0cMvhEnCPMTFPrEkuNrba?dl=0)

+[Model for 300wlptrain protocol]https://www.dropbox.com/sh/itwpw91gqxtfvw9/AABED2aIXpQy-4wxk9igxMGza?dl=0

 ### License
 This code is only for research purpose.
-Please follow the GPL-3.0 License attached if you use the code.
+Please follow the GPL-3.0 License if you use the code.